ZiyangZhu/Notes/index.md

 ### [Home](https://ziyangzhu.github.io/Home/)
 ### [Teaching](https://ziyangzhu.github.io/Teaching/)
 ## Lecture Notes
-Here are my lecture notes.
+Here are my notes.
 They may have some mistakes, if you find them, please email me!

 #### The following notes are written in Chinese.